semprunl/interview/weather.md

 | FR          | kelvin      | m        |
 | All Others  | kelvin      | km       |

-We need a program (or set of programs) that can perform the following
+We need a program (or set of programs) written in Java that can perform the following
 tasks:

- 1. Given that it is difficult to obtain real data from the weather balloon we would first like to be able to generate a test file of representative (at least in form) data for use in simulation and testing.
-This tool should be able to generate at least 500 million lines of data for testing your tool.
-Remember that the data is not reliable, so consider including invalid and out of order lines.
+ 1. Given that it is difficult to obtain real data from the weather balloon we would first like to be able to generate test data for use in simulation and testing.
+This tool should be able to generate at least 1 million lines of data for testing your tool.
+The tool should add every line into a RabbitMQ queue.

  2. Produce statistics of the flight.
-The program should be able to compute any combination of the following on request:
+The program should be able to display the current information in real time (reading from the queu):

     - The minimum temperature.